Health & Safety Policy:

 To achieve those objectives it has appointed designated member(s) of staff to be responsible for health and safety; to keep workplace health, safety and welfare procedures under constant review; to liaise with the Health and Safety Executive wherever necessary; and to keep the Authority and its Board abreast of new legislation, EU Directives, Regulations and British Standards, in order to ensure on-going compliance with the law.

 The main responsibility for health and safety lies with the Chief Executive and the Board of Commissioners.
-The Authority is bound by any acts and/or omissions of the Chief Executive/Clerk, or manager, giving rise to legal liability, provided only that such acts and/or omissions arise out of and in the course of Authority business.
+The Authority is bound by any acts and/or omissions of the Chief Executive/Clerk, or manager, giving rise to legal liability, provided only that such acts and/or omissions was authorised, consented to or attributable to connivance or neglect on the part of the Authority.

 To comply with its statutory and common law duties, the Authority has arranged insurance against liability for death, injury and/or disease suffered by any of its employees arising out of and in the course of employment, if caused by negligence and/or breach of statutory duty on the part of the Authority.